nithinhm/vtu-marks-scraper-analyzer/README.md

 Make sure to download and configure the Chrome WebDriver according to your system.

-Install Pytesseract (for WIndows) using the [installer](https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-5.3.1.20230401.exe) in the default directory.
+Install [Pytesseract (for WIndows)](https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-5.3.1.20230401.exe) in the default directory.

 ## Usage